Where Do I Start?

 Is there a lot of paperwork?

 Very little.
-We know that a lot of paperwork can be intimidating, so your solicitor will talk you through the process and will deal with most of the paperwork for you.
+We understand that a lot of paperwork can be overwhelming, especially if you are recovering from an injury; therefore your solicitor will talk you through the process and will deal with most of the paperwork for you.

 Will I have to go to court?